-Some provisions of law authorize the Congress to provide funds through a future appropriation act to carry out a program or function.
-Such authorizations of appropriations may be set for one year, for more than one year, or in perpetuity.
-The Congressional Budget Office tracks authorizations of appropriations that have specified expirations and identifies, annually, appropriations that are provided for expired authorizations.

-For this report, which is required by law, CBO identified 1,068 authorizations of appropriations that expired before the beginning of fiscal year 2021 and 119 authorizations that were set to expire before the end of the year.
-CBO also identified \$432 billion in appropriations for 2021 that could be associated with 402 expired authorizations of appropriations.
+The Congressional Budget Office tracks authorizations of appropriations that have specified expiration dates and identifies, annually, appropriations that are provided for authorizations that have expired.
+For this report, CBO identified 1,118 authorizations of appropriations that expired before the beginning of fiscal year 2022 and 111 authorizations that are set to expire before the end of the fiscal year.
+CBO also found that \$461 billion in appropriations for 2022 was associated with 422 expired authorizations of appropriations.